 -

-Add the brown sugar, pumpkin puree, eggs, and vegetable oil.
+Add the pumpkin puree, sugar, eggs, and vegetable oil.
 Mix until smooth.
 The batter will be thick.
+If adding chocolate chips, nuts, or dried cranberries, stir them in now.

 -